 In most cases, monitoring the vital signs of the fetus and the mother throughout labor and delivery will prevent perinatal asphyxia.
 Once doctors observe anything unusual, they will respond by performing an emergency cesarean section.

 But when a doctor or nurse fails to monitor the vital signs of the fetus and the child suffers injury, it may be considered medical negligence.
 A child who suffers a brain injury is likely to require ongoing medical assistance for the remainder of their life.

 Do I need to hire a lawyer?

 Lifelong medical assistance is extremely costly.
-Fortunately, our Birmingham HIE lawyers at Hare Wynn have a comprehensive understanding of state medical malpractice law to help you obtain the most favorable outcome possible.
+Fortunately, our Birmingham HIE lawyers at Hare, Wynn, Newell & Newton have a comprehensive understanding of state medical malpractice law to help you obtain the most favorable outcome possible.
 We understand that birth injuries result in serious and long-term consequences for both the injured child and that child’s family.
 We are ready to fight for you throughout the legal process while you focus all of your energy into taking care of your child.